Overall: 43.2 cm (17 in.)

 Purchase from the J. H. Wade Fund 1955.50

-The Roman poets Martial and Statius mention a bronze statuette made by the master Greek sculptor Lysippos.
-It depicted the Greek hero Herakles seated on a large rock and holding a drinking cup and was created for Alexander the Great, who carried it with him on his military campaigns; Alexander and his father, Philip, claimed Herakles as an ancestor.
-Later the work was acquired by the highly respected Roman art collector Novius Vindex.
-The statuette is called epitrapezios (on the table) because it was designed to be displayed on a tabletop.
-Many copies were made to meet the demand of Roman collectors, who revered classical Greek art as a singular standard of excellence.
-The Cleveland version is a high-quality Roman marble copy.
+The Roman poets Martial and Statius mention a bronze statuette made by the master Greek sculptor Lysippos (active c.
+360s-310s BC).
+It depicted the Greek hero Herakles seated on a rock with a drinking cup and was created for Alexander the Great, who claimed Herakles as an ancestor and carried the sculpture with him on his military campaigns.
+Later, the work was said to have been acquired by Hannibal, Sulla, and the famed Roman art collector Novius Vindex.
+The statuette is called epitrapezios (on the table) either because it was designed to be displayed on a tabletop or because it shows Herakles seated, as at a table.
+Later sculptors made many more versions, including this one, to meet the demand of Roman collectors enamored with Greek art.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 Request a digital file from Image Services that is not available through CC0, a detail image, or any image with a color bar.
 If you have questions about requesting an image, please email firstname.lastname@example.org.